awslabs/scale-out-computing-on-aws/docs/index.md

 - Priority of each job
 - Type of instance

-Job that belong to the user with the highest score will start next
+Job that belong to the user with the highest score will start next.
+Fair Share is is configured at the queue level (so you can have one queue using FIFO and another one Fair Share)

 ## And more ...